 Ben holds a PhD in English literature from Indiana University, an M.FA. in creative writing from The New School, and a B.A. with distinction from Kenyon College.
 His book of poems, "The Canaanite Woman," is due out later this year from Wipf and Stock Publishers.
 His second collection of poetry, "The Gospel According to B.," is forthcoming from Unsolicited Press.

 Ben publishes widely across poetry, essays, and academic articles, and his work can be found in On Being, Tiferet, The Other Journal, Untold Volumes, Pensive, Rat's Ass Review, Dark Moon Lilith, After the Pause, Door is a Jar, and elsewhere.
-Ben teaches literature and writing at Bard High School Early College in Cleveland, Ohio.
+Ben teaches literature, writing, and the humanities with the Bard Sequence Program in Washington, DC.

 We are an eclectic group of seekers and sometimes, for a moment or two, finders.
 We are heteros and queer folks, witches and pastors, mischievous saints and delicious sinners spanning ages, regions, races, and creeds.
 We gather on Zoom, which makes it possible for participants to convene from far and wide, from Massachusetts to Germany and Italy, California, and Minnesota.
 Some of us have turned to poetry for spiritual companioning for years.
 Others are newer to poetry.
 All of us are exactly and clunkily who and where we need to be.
 Join us.